Skip to main content

 "ToolOps is to AI Tools what a Service Mesh is to Microservices."

-ToolOps eliminates that entirely.
-It is a framework-agnostic middleware SDK that wraps any Python function in a single decorator and upgrades it with caching, resilience, observability, and concurrency control — with zero changes to your business logic.
+When you build AI agents, external calls (LLMs, APIs, DBs) are expensive, unreliable, and slow.
+ToolOps eliminates the boilerplate.
+It is a framework-agnostic middleware SDK that wraps any Python function in a single decorator, instantly upgrading it with caching, resilience, observability, and concurrency control.

-# Before ToolOps: 80+ lines of cache managers, retry logic, circuit breakers...
+# BEFORE ToolOps: 80+ lines of cache managers, retry logic, circuit breakers...

-# After ToolOps:
+# AFTER ToolOps:

-@readonly(cache_backend="fast", cache_ttl=3600, retry_count=3)
+@readonly(cache_backend="semantic", cache_ttl=3600, retry_count=3)

-Feature Standard @lru_cache ToolOps
+Feature Standard @lru_cache Framework-Native 🚀 ToolOps v1.0.0

 Async / await support ✅ Native